Race Winner: Josh Berry of JR Motorsports (Chevrolet)

 Riley Herbst, driver of the No. 98 Monster Energy Ford Mustang for Stewart-Haas Racing:

-● Josh Berry won the Alsco Uniforms 300 to score his fourth career Xfinity Series victory, his second of the season and his first at Charlotte.
-His margin over second-place Ty Gibbs was 18.039 seconds.
+● Josh Berry won the Alsco Uniforms 302 to score his fifth career Xfinity Series victory, his third of the season, and his second at Las Vegas.
+His margin over second-place Noah Gragson was 1.125 seconds.

-● There were eight caution periods for a total of 44 laps.
+● There were three caution periods for a total of 15 laps.

-● Only six of the 38 drivers in the race finished on the lead lap.
+● Only 15 of the 38 drivers in the race finished on the lead lap.

-The next event on the NASCAR Xfinity Series schedule is the Pacific Office Automation 147 on Saturday, June 4 at Portland (Ore.)
-International Raceway.
+The next event on the NASCAR Xfinity Series schedule is the Contender Boats 300 on Oct.
+22 at Homestead-Miami (Fla.)
+Speedway.
+It will be the fifth race of the seven-race playoffs and the second of the Round of 8.
 The race starts at 4:30 p.m.
-EDT with live coverage provided by FS1 and SiriusXM NASCAR Radio.
+EDT with live coverage provided by USA and SiriusXM NASCAR Radio.